Workload-Aware Incremental Reclustering in Cloud Data Warehouses

 Unlike prior data-driven methods that must commit to a pre-selected clustering key, our approach decouples the reclustering policy from the clustering key selection by providing the flexibility for each micro-partition to choose its most beneficial clustering key.

 To understand how each micro-partition might benefit from reclustering, we decompose its aggregate estimated savings into per-column components.
 We assume that each predicated column contributes equally in a query.
-Specifically, for each selected micro-partition $P$, we distribute its aggregated savings across all columns that appear in a query's predicate within the sliding window: $ s_P=\bigl(s_P^{(1)}, s_P^{(2)}, \dots , s_P^{(d)}\bigr), $ where $d$ is the number of attributes, $s_P^{(i)}$ is the share of $P$'s projected benefit attributed to column $i$.
-Each savings vector is then plotted in a high-dimensional space to create the micro-partition's ``\textbf{savings signature}'', as shown in \cref{fig:hybrid-layout}.
+Specifically, for each selected micro-partition $P$, we distribute its aggregated savings across all columns that appear in a query's predicate within the sliding window:

+where $d$ is the number of attributes, $s_P^{(i)}$ is the share of $P$'s projected benefit attributed to column $i$.
+Each savings vector is then plotted in a high-dimensional space to create the micro-partition's ``\textbf{savings signature}'', as illustrated in \cref{fig:hybrid-layout}.

 \marginnote{\ul{R4.O1}}[-1.2em] \review{d}{ Building on the theoretical analysis in the previous section, a straightforward approach is to derive a single global clustering key corresponding to the base column with the highest aggregated savings.
 While this strategy inherits the theoretical cost guarantees, practical workloads often exhibit heterogeneous access patterns where no single key is optimal for all partitions.
 To address this, we leverage the decoupling of our framework to propose a \textbf{hybrid layout} strategy.
 This approach allows different micro-partitions to adopt different clustering keys, trading the strict theoretical simplicity for greater flexibility and empirical performance gains.}